 I may not be the biggest bakery fan, but I’m secretly crazy about sugar blends.
 Sugar milk, sugared lavender, rainforest sugarcane, pink sugar, blue sugar, there’s truly no wrong way to take it in for me.
 I predicted that lime sugar would be no different and I was right.

-This is not a margarita style without salt crystals or booze to it, but a rather unexpected and authentic smelling blend.
+This is not a salty or boozy margarita style, but a rather unexpected and authentic smelling blend.
 Mounds of freshly grated lime zest, muddled with sugary syrup punched up ever so slightly by sprigs of fresh spearmint serve up a mojito vibe.
 One cube was all that was needed for strong throw throughout one level for about 4-5 hours.

 White Tea & Cactus-A clean, crisp, and refreshing floral mix with green notes.

 I love tea blends, especially without the cakes or lemon, but I’m learning tea fragrance varies widely.
-I don’t understand White Tea and Cactus at all, because I prefer my tea scents to smell of tea.
+I don’t understand White Tea and Cactus, because I prefer my tea scents to smell of tea.
 Not a single tea leaf present, but what comes through is a watery floral, pear and then cucumber?

 Even if there was a little Bath and Body Work’s Baja Cactus Blossom, I’d be happy, but I don’t think this is a dupe.
-The floral is a generic white flower, possibly jasmine, with a strong herbaceous lean.
-If it’s sage leaf, it’s reason enough for my nose to reject it.
+The floral is a white flower, possibly jasmine, with a strong herbaceous lean.
 I’ve never melted a scent that was curiously sharp but bland at the same time, however, this achieved it.